Quebec surgeons get financial bonuses for arriving at work on time

-Quebec's health minister says he is scandalized that surgeons and anesthesiologists get bonuses just for arriving at work by 8 o'clock in the morning.
+Quebec's health minister says he is "scandalized" that surgeons and anesthesiologists get bonuses just for arriving at work by 8 o'clock in the morning.

-But Gaetan Barrette says he can't do anything about the policy.
+But Gaetan Barrette said Friday he can't do anything about the policy because the money comes out of an overall budget and that it is up to doctors to determine how it is spent.

+Ironically, Barrette was head of the federation representing specialist doctors in 2010 when the deal was struck.

-Le Journal de Montreal reported the province's surgeons and anesthesiologists shared $86.1 million over the past three years for getting to work on time.
+Le Journal de Montreal reported Friday the province's surgeons and anesthesiologists shared $86.1-million over the past three years for getting to work on time in the morning and staying later in the afternoon.

-That translates into an average of more than $19,500 a year for anesthesiologists and more than $7,500 for surgeons.
+That translates into an average of more than $19,500 a year for anesthesiologists and more than $7,500 for surgeons – or $105 a shot for morning duty.

-Barrette says the money comes out of an overall budget and that it is up to doctors to determine how it is spent.
+The practice also extends to surgeries that occur between 3 p.m. and 7 p.m. when there is a bonus of $84 an hour, the newspaper said.

 The bonuses are aimed at ensuring operating rooms are up and running early in the morning.